8 ways that MindBridge Ai Auditor is revolutionizing financial auditing

 We will get back to you on those.
 We'll send you some more information.
 And when we post the recording, feel free to come back to it.
 And at any point in time, come visit us at mindbridge.ai, from a web perspective.
 You'll find lots of resources, videos, all sorts of different things and also upcoming events.
 And feel free to chat with the success agents that are sitting.
 On the little bottom right-hand corner, you'll see them blue and it pops up.

 Feel free to chat with them.
 They are real live people, not bots, you know, working away, trying to help you get a little bit further on.
 I want to thank you again for your time, whether it's morning, noon, or night.
 I really do appreciate it and hope you all have a great day.
 I'll leave the bridge open, just in case anyone wants to post questions.

 And then, obviously, if you do, we will get back to you very, very soon.
 Thanks, again, and have a wonderful rest of your day.

-Join our industry panel of CPAs that have gone through the diligence and deployment of AI-based solutions to offer new advisory services to clients.
+Join our panel of CPAs that have deployed AI-based solutions to offer new advisory services to clients.
 From vendor research to launching their first AI-enhanced service, learn about their successes and challenges.